Best Bitcoin Wallet UK – Top Wallets Compared

 On the one hand, some free Bitcoin wallets offer a skin and bones service.
 That is to say, the only feature offered by the wallet is that of Bitcoin storage.
 On the other hand, the best Bitcoin wallets in the UK come packed with useful tools and features.

 For example, if opting for the eToro wallet, you will also be able to buy and sell cryptocurrencies without paying any commission.
 You can also buy shares, ETFs, and other asset classes via the provider.
 A multi-function wallet provider like eToro also allows you to exchange one cryptocurrency to another.

 While at present your main focus might be on storing Bitcoin, there might come a time when you decide to invest in other cryptocurrencies.
 This is an important consideration to make when choosing the best crypto wallet UK, as some online wallets only support Bitcoin.
 As such, if you then decided to buy Ethereum or Litecoin, you would need to obtain a secondary wallet.

 This is why the best Bitcoin wallets in the UK offer support for heaps of other digital coins.
 In the case of our top-rated UK wallet provider eToro – you can store over 120 different cryptocurrencies.
 This allows you to build a diverse portfolio of digital assets and keep all of your coins in a single wallet.

 And of course – you need to find out whether or not your chosen Bitcoin wallet offers an all-round user-friendly service.

-In other words, the wallet should be free of complex jargon if you are a newbie.
+In other words, the best crypto wallet UK should be free of complex jargon if you are a newbie.
 Instead, you should be able to set the wallet up with ease, as well as transfer funds in a burden-free way.

 Ultimately, by using a complicated Bitcoin wallet that isn’t user-friendly, you are increasing the odds of you making a critical mistake.